 Who Can I Get a Predictive Portrait On?

-To calculate a predictive portrait, you must have the lead's full name, address, email address or phone number.
-This information is required to ensure an accurate portrait.
+To calculate an accurate predictive portrait, you must have the lead's full name, address, email address or phone number.

 Where Do I Access Predictive Portraits?

 You can access predictive portraits from within your Com Portal.
 Simply click on any lead from the queue, and then click the button at the right: "Calculate Predictive Portrait Now."

 The predictive portrait will stay in that lead's profile within the Com Portal, so you can refer back to it at any time in the future.
 For easy reference, the system will display the date on which you first requested the predictive portrait.

 It's up to you!
 You can choose which team members are able to calculate predictive portraits and predictive match index (PMI) scores.

 Simply go the User page under your PSAI Account settings and adjust permissions accordingly.

 Learn more about granting or restricting access to predictive technology in our related resources: